pineconedata/automated-feed-generator/README.md

 0 2 * * * python3 /path/to/your/script/directory/automated-feed-generator.py --config_file '/path/to/your/script/directory/config/NASASpaceStationBlog.json'
 ```

-Make sure to replace `/path/to/your/script/directory/` with the actual directory where your Python script (automated_feed_generator.py) is located.
-Adjust the arguments within the configuration file to match the website you want to scrape and the selectors you want to use.
+* Make sure to replace `/path/to/your/script/directory/` with the actual directory where your Python script (`automated_feed_generator.py`) is located.

-Add a separate line to your crontab file for each job that you want to schedule (typically one per configuration file).
+- Add a separate line to your crontab file for each job that you want to schedule (typically one per configuration file).

 ## License